 Under U.S. securities laws, directors, certain officers and persons holding more than 10% of our common stock must report their initial ownership of our common stock and any changes in their ownership to the SEC.
 The SEC has designated specific due dates for these reports and we must identify in this Proxy Statement those persons who did not file these reports when due.
-Based solely on our review of copies of the reports filed with the SEC and the written representations of our directors and executive officers, we believe that all reporting requirements for fiscal year 2019 were complied with by each person who at any time during the 2019 fiscal year was a director or an executive officer or held more than 10% of our common stock, except for the following: each of Messrs.
-Miller, Gibbs, Goldan, Marino and Dr. Mahmoud filed a late Form 4 on March 6, 2019 (each reporting a stock option grant that occurred on February 28, 2019).
+Based solely on our review of copies of the reports filed with the SEC and the written representations of our directors and executive officers, we believe that all reporting requirements during 2020 were complied with by each person who at any time during 2020 was a director or an executive officer or held more than 10% of our common stock, except for the following late filings: Mr. Clavelli's Form 4 filing on February 20, 2020 to report a stock option grant that occurred on February 17, 2020; and Mr. Heyman's Form 4 filing made on December 4, 2020 to report a stock option grant that occurred on December 1, 2020.